wbcmedia/wbcmedia.github.io/draft.md

 **_Lord Naff_** : Well I don't really think it's a____

-**_Hildegaard_** : Excellent, zat is settled then.
+**_Hildegaard_** : Excellent, zat is settled zen.
 Our first act vill be Queen Hildegaard of Hockflugenstein, zat is me.
 I sing a song especially for you...

 - Hildegaard sings opera - sound of breaking glass?
 - Flirts with Lord Naff?